cloudsoft/amp-basho/src/main/docs/README.md

 set up the following as you would like, and relaunch:

-* **Keep it running**:  launch with `nohup` and/or install as a service in `/etc/rc.local/` to have AMP-Bash restarted automatically on a server restart
+* **Keep it running**:  launch with `nohup` and/or install as a service in `/etc/rc.local/` to have AMP-Basho restarted automatically on a server restart

 * **Configure secure login**:  by default, AMP-Basho, like Brooklyn, runs with localhost access only;
   to set up a user and password for external access and set up `https` support,